Kwasikot/Reasonarium/UsefulPrompts/Philosophical_Prompt_AI_Reflection0.md

 Don’t stick to a rigid sequence — select questions freely from across categories to explore both classical and emerging themes over time.

-Wait for me to say “Begin” to start the dialogue.